vvaltchev/tilck/README.md

 * Enter project's root directory.
 * Build the toolchain (just the first time) with: `./scripts/build_toolchain`
-* Compile the kernel and prepare the bootable image with: `make -j`
+* Compile the kernel and prepare the bootable image with: `make`

 At this point, there will be an image file named `tilck.img` in the `build` directory.
 The easiest way for actually trying `Tilck` at that point is to run: